mehulagg/gitlab/doc/administration/geo/setup/external_database.md

 1. Set up PostgreSQL according to the
    [database requirements document](../../../install/requirements.md#database).
 1. Set up a `gitlab_geo` user with a password of your choice, create the `gitlabhq_geo_production` database, and make the user an owner of the database.
 You can see an example of this setup in the [installation from source documentation](../../../install/installation.md#6-database).
-1. If you are **not** using a cloud managed PostgreSQL database, ensure that your secondary node can communicate with your tracking database by manually changing the `pg_hba.conf` that is associated with your tracking database.
+1. If you are **not** using a cloud-managed PostgreSQL database, ensure that your secondary node can communicate with your tracking database by manually changing the `pg_hba.conf` that is associated with your tracking database.
    Remember to restart PostgreSQL afterwards for the changes to take effect: